Scarecrow1965/LED-SDCard-MPU-LA-OLED-ESP32/README.md

 You can download it to get more precise information.

 ##Problems:
+Problems that I have encountered and maybe fixed:
+'#1- Why does this Arduino keep reseting if I engage the Linear actuators up or even down?
+Ugh, the bi-directional doides...
+That took a long time to figure it out...
+'#2- What will my LEDs do? oh boy...
+The sky's the limit on this one...
+Let's see if I can maybe create a dozen of so ways for it to do things...
+No more problems I hope...
+'#3- Uh oh... out of memory?
+4K is simply not enough for what I need it to do and I'm no where close to being done...
+Time for an ESP32!!
+'#4- Why are my linear actuators not moving at the same speed? ugh, now what?
+How the hell am I going to get this fixed?
+Guess it's a gyro?
+Does it come in a micro size?
+'#5- How am I going to see what the hell is going on...
+SSD1306 to the rescue...
+Ooops incoming Rabit hole!!!
-#1 - Since this house is well built; the gyro is always having issues stabilizing.
-This sometime leads the ESP to reset and/or simply enable one of the linear actuators.
+'#5- Since this house is well built, the gyro is always having issues stabilizing.
+This sometime leads the ESP to reset and/or simply enable one of the linear actuators and then reset in the process.
+'#6- Uh oh.. out of memory again?
+Got way too much code and need to modularize things.
+Saving it to files?
+Need an external memory to do that...
+'#7- how can I find out how everything works if the tiny little SSD1306 can't show it all to me.
+Ah, what about logging the information?
+'#8- maybe I can kill two birds with one stone?
+An SD Card module...
+Now I can call the animation on the screen, and save the datalogs...
-#2 - Had to find a way to create a way to ensure the standup table would work through the serial monitor; think I have it down pat but not sure.
+'#9- Had to find a way to create a way to ensure the standup table would work through the serial monitor; think I have it down pat but not sure but what about the remote control (RT-11).
+'#10- Alright, the random LEDs program is supposed to be active if the table is not moving... think it's working? only sometimes though.
+'#11- The LEDs should display the level of the table while it is moving.... hmmm. that doesn't seem to work.
+'#12 -
-#3 - Trying to get this RT-11 to work is like trying to pull my own teeth; very painful and very non-productive.
+'#??- Trying to get this RT-11 to work is like trying to pull my own teeth; very painful and very non-productive.
  There are only a few websites that detail some work done, but the code in them simply does not work for my setup.
+ Found out that I have power to it, but that's it... no LEDs on in the RT-11 and the up and down switches don't work....